 Is It Time To Replace Your Commercial Refrigerator?

-The commercial refrigerator is an essential appliance in supermarkets, restaurants and cafeterias.
-It keeps food fresh and editable, and as such plays a key role in the revenues of food and beverage businesses.
-However, as with all machines refrigerators will eventually wear out, and it is important to know when to replace them so they don’t suddenly break down at the worst possible time.
+A commercial refrigerator is essential in supermarkets, restaurants, and cafeterias.
+It keeps food fresh and editable and plays a key role in the revenues of food and beverage businesses.
+However, as with all machines, refrigerators will eventually wear out, and it is important to know when to replace them so they don’t suddenly break down at the worst possible time.

 How Long Do Commercial Fridges Last?

 A vital question for any business owner in the food and beverage sector is, "How long do commercial refrigerators last?"
 Generally, a well-maintained commercial fridge or freezer can serve your business efficiently for up to ten years.
 However, those not receiving proper care may experience breakdowns in as little as five years.
 It's crucial to understand that refrigeration technology has evolved significantly over the past three decades.
 Therefore, even if you have a refrigerator older than ten years that's still operational, chances are it's not as energy-efficient as the newer models available today.

 A fridge or freezer that is properly maintained can last as long as ten years, but those that are not properly cared for may break down in half the time.
 Refrigeration technology has advanced rapidly over the last thirty years, so even if you have a fridge older than ten years that still works, it is probably not as energy-efficient as newer models.
 Below are some signs that your fridge is nearing the end of its service life.